thomasjball/PyExZ3/README.md

 returned by the exploration engine to `pyexz3` where they can be used for other purposes, as described below.

-- **Expected result functions** are used for testing of the `pyexz3`.
+- **Expected result functions** are used for testing of `pyexz3`.
 If the `FILE.py` contains a function named `expected_result` then after path exploration is complete, the list of return values will be compared against the list returned by `expected_result`.
 More precisely, the two lists are converted into bags and the bags compared for equality.
 If a function named `expected_result_set` is present instead, the list are converted into sets and the sets are compared for equality.
 List equality is too strong a criteria for testing, since small changes to programs can lead to paths being explored in different orders.

 - **Import behavior**: the location of the `FILE.py` is added to the import path so that all imports in `FILE.py` relative to that file will work.